First-Year Live Lehigh Communities

-- There are five Live Lehigh communities for first-year students to choose from.
-The 2014 - 2015 communities are:
+- There are 8 Live Lehigh communities for first-year students to choose from.

 - Students will have the opportunity to live with and learn alongside other first-year students with similar passions and interests.
 All five communities are housed together, so students will also get to interact and build connections with the members of the other programs, as well as join in on their programs and events.

 - Each community is led by a Faculty or Staff Advisor and a Gryphon student mentor, to help students become better acquainted with the University and its resources while exploring their passions.

 - Each community will enjoy group meals, discussions, outside speakers, on-campus events, off-campus trips, and more in order to engage participants in their interests in fun and different ways outside of the traditional curriculum.

 - Each community will encourage students to grow and develop as students and on-campus leaders in the context of their passions, interests. and hobbies.

 - All first-year Live Lehigh Communities are housed in Dravo House.

 All incoming first-year students will be able to select their choice of Live Lehigh community when they complete their Housing Application, which will be available from the Office of Residential Services on May 13th.

 After the Housing Application is completed, students will receive the Live Lehigh Supplemental Application in their Lehigh University email.
 Students will need to complete the Supplemental Application to be fully considered for their program.
 Please note that students interested in living in the PRIDE, UMOJA, or CHOICE communities will not have to compelte the Supplemental Application.